jorgebastida/gordon/README.md

 Why should you use this project?
 -----------------------------------

-Because this project doesn't introduces anything new.
+Because this project doesn't introduce anything new.
 Gordon is just a thin layer of sugar around AWS services and few conventions, which makes deploying and wiring Lambdas really easy.

 Under the hood, gordon just generates self-contained CloudFormation templates... which is great!